Are you and your team happy with your performance in the major gift arena?

-The problem is – those gifts are not going to just walk in the door without some work and dedication.
+Those gifts are not going to just walk in the door without an organized, structured approach.

-This is one of the reasons why I created Major Gifts Coaching.
+This is one of the reasons why I created the Major Gifts Roadmap coaching program.

-I wanted to help leaders understand how major gifts fundraising really works, and give them the training and support to actually implement a successful major gifts effort.
+I wanted to help organizations with the tools, training, and structure to implement a successful major gifts effort.

-If you and your team are interested in Major Gifts Coaching for this year, send in a Letter of Interest, and we’ll see if coaching is a good fit for you.
+If you and your team are ready to expand your major gift fundraising, check out the Major Gifts Roadmap for 2020, and we’ll see if it’s a good fit for you.

 Your entire nonprofit needs to support fundraising and your donors.